Optimize provisioned throughput cost in Azure Cosmos DB

 • One of the areas you should scale throughput is when you ingest data into Azure Cosmos DB, for example, during data migration.
 Once you have completed the migration, you can scale provisioned throughput down to handle the solution’s steady state.

-• Remember, the billing is at the granularity of one hour, so you will not save any money if you change your provisioned throughput more often than one hour at a time.
+• Remember, the billing is at the granularity of one hour, so you don't save any money if you change your provisioned throughput more often than one hour at a time.

 Determine the throughput needed for a new workload